mridul037/mridul037/README.md

 **Quote of the hour:**

-If we’d asked the customers what they wanted, they would have said “faster horses”.
+Some people, when confronted with a problem, think ‘I know, I’ll use regular expressions.’
+Now they have two problems.

-~ Henry Ford
+~ Jamie Zawinski
 <pre>

 </pre>